filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 9 | 0.00005 | 0.00005

-**Justification for the need of _Block Quality_**
+**Justification for the need of _WinCount_**

 It should not be possible for a miner to split their power into multiple identities and have more chances of winning more blocks than keeping their power under one identity.
 In particular, Strategy 2 below should not be possible to achieve.

 - Strategy 1: A miner with X% can run a single election and win a single block.
 - Strategy 2: The miner splits its power in multiple sybil miners (with the sum still equal to X%), running multiple elections to win more blocks.

-Block quality guarantees that a lucky single block will earn the same reward as the reward that the miner would earn had they split their power into multiple sybils.
+WinCount guarantees that a lucky single block will earn the same reward as the reward that the miner would earn had they split their power into multiple sybils.

 **Alternative Options for the Distribution/Sortition**